SBA Loans For Real Estate: SBA 504 VS 7(a) Loans Comparison

 7(a) loans are the most popular financing option for small business owners.
 They are backed by the SBA in amounts up to 85%, providing opportunities for businesses that may be ineligible for traditional loans.
 There are several types of 7(a) loans that provide versatility, long terms, favorable rates, and flexibility for small businesses.

-7(a) loans can be used for a wide variety of needs: working capital, building, renovating, business startups, construction, real estate, equipment, and more, depending on your lender and loan agreement.
-This versatility, of course, also includes fixed assets such as real estate purchases.
-7(a) loans are flexible and can be negotiated depending on a particular business’s needs; this makes them a viable option for many small businesses purchasing real estate.
+SBA 7(a) loans can be used for a wide variety of needs: working capital, building, renovating, business startups, construction, real estate, equipment, and more, depending on your lender and loan agreement.
+This versatility, of course, also includes fixed assets (such as real estate purchases).
+SBA 7(a) loans are flexible and can be negotiated depending on a particular business’s needs; this makes them a viable option for many small businesses purchasing real estate.

 Rates & Terms

-Rates and terms for 7(a) loans can vary depending on the specific loan agreement, lender, borrower, etc. The SBA Loan Calculator is a great way to better understand your specific loan’s rates and fees.
+Rates and terms for 7(a) loans can vary depending on the specific loan agreement, lender, borrower, etc. The SBA Loan Calculator is a great way to understand your loan’s rates and fees better.
 We track the current SBA loan rates at merchant Maverick.

 To apply for a 7(a) loan, you will need to fill out an online form that describes your business and its needs.
-The SBA uses this information to match you with a lender with whom you can negotiate a loan.
+The SBA uses this information to match you with a lender.

 The documents you need will vary depending on which loan you apply for.
 Typical items you will need are: